Matt Harrison (baseball)

 Matthew Reid Harrison (born September 16, 1985) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Texas Rangers from 2008 through 2015.
 He was an MLB All-Star in 2012.

-Early life and high school
+Early life

 Harrison was born in Durham, North Carolina, on September 16, 1985.
 He attended South Granville High School in Creedmoor, North Carolina.
 He had signed a letter of intent to play baseball at North Carolina State University, but was drafted by the Atlanta Braves in the third round of the 2003 Major League Baseball Draft and subsequently signed a professional contract.

 Professional career

 Minor Leagues

 Harrison made his professional debut with the Gulf Coast League's Gulf Coast Braves in 2003.
 He played in 2004 with the Danville Braves of the Appalachian League and in 2005 with the Rome Braves of the Single-A South Atlantic League.
 2006 saw Harrison split time between the Single-A Myrtle Beach Pelicans of the Carolina League and the Double-A Mississippi Braves of the Southern League.
 He was named the Braves' Minor League Player of the Year, the Pelicans' Pitcher of the Year and was a Carolina League All-Star that season.

 Entering 2007, Harrison was rated by Baseball America as the third-best prospect in the Braves organization and the seventh-best prospect in the Carolina League.
 He began 2007 with Double-A Mississippi, starting 20 games for the team, compiling a 5–9 record with a 3.39 ERA and 78 strikeouts.
 On July 30, 2007, Harrison, along with catcher Jarrod Saltalamacchia, minor league pitchers Neftalí Feliz and Beau Jones, and shortstop prospect Elvis Andrus, were traded by the Braves to the Texas Rangers for Mark Teixeira and Ron Mahay.